prisma/prisma1/docs/04-Reference/03-Database/01-Overview.md

 With Graphcool, you don't manage your database layer _directly_.
 Instead, you're using the GraphQL [Schema Definition Language](https://www.graph.cool/docs/faq/graphql-sdl-schema-definition-language-kr84dktnp0/) (SDL) for your [type definitions](!alias-eiroozae8u).
 Graphcool then generates and manages the underlying database schema for you.

-[Migrations](!alis-paesahku9t) can be performed by updating your type definitions and running the `graphcool deploy` command in the CLI.
+[Migrations](!alis-paesahku9t) can be performed by updating your type definitions and running the [`graphcool deploy`](!alias-aiteerae6l#graphcool-deploy) command in the CLI.
 In cases where additional information for a migration is required (such as default values for a non-nullable type that was added to the database schema), you need to provide an additional file with the required information.

 <InfoBox type=info>

-Graphcool uses a SQL database under the hood.
-In the hosted version of Graphcool, every project comes with an instance of [AWS Aurora](https://aws.amazon.com/rds/aurora/).
-In the self-hosted version, it's possible to plug in other databases like MySQL.
+Every Graphcool service is backed by a SQL database.
+When deploying to a _shared_ [cluster](!alias-zoug8seen4#managing-clusters-in-the-global-graphcoolrc), the service comes with an instance of [AWS Aurora](https://aws.amazon.com/rds/aurora/).
+For deployments with Docker, [MySQL](https://hub.docker.com/r/mysql/mysql-server/) is used.

 </InfoBox>